s-vigano/gridwords/README.md

-Grid-like and distance codes for representing word meaning in the human brain Viganò, Rubino, Di Soccio, Buiatti, Piazza
+#title:Grid-like and distance codes for representing word meaning in the human brain
+Viganò, Rubino, Di Soccio, Buiatti, Piazza
 CIMeC, Center for Mind/Brain Sciences, University of Trento, Italy 2021